 - Despite much higher preparation and service costs, many manufacturers provide a lower margin on enthusiast level equipment than basic equipment.
 This is a time honored and regressive mechanism, but the reality.

-- The average margin on bike sales across all price points was 36% in 2013 (the last year there is readily available information) – a percentage point below the average break-even point for a shop in 2013.
+- The average margin on bike sales across all price points was 36% in 2013 (the last year there is readily available information) – a percentage point below the average break-even point that the NBDA says bike shops had in 2013.

 - Our shipping and freight costs have doubled on many items over the past ten years.
 While some manufacturers do have freight programs, they often require that we order multiple bikes at the same time.
 If we order extra floor inventory to save freight costs, we would likely end up in the position of many other shops – always having to unload inventory (well matched to the rider or not) to get rid of it.
 We remain committed to never doing this.